 Creepy facts have their appeal, chief among them a morbid-fascination factor.
 Although the true details of what happens to bodies after death is not intelligence suitable for the even mildly squeamish (“The first sign of putrefaction is a greenish skin discoloration appearing on the right lower abdomen about the second or third day after death,” begins Kenneth Iserson’s gruesomely detailed description in "Death to Dust"), we nonetheless delight in sharing what we believe are priceless tidbits of knowledge on this subject.

-Not surprisingly, the one factlet most often offered up as revealed truth is wholly false: Your hair and nails do not continue to grow after you die; it’s all optical illusion.
+Not surprisingly, the one factlet most often offered up as revealed truth is wholly false: your hair and nails do not continue to grow after you die.
+Rather, any perceived length is an optical illusion.